Product Serialisation: A Practical Guide for Manufacturers

 | Unit-level | Individual physical product | ~£0.01–0.05 | Anti-counterfeiting, precision recalls, warranty verification, ownership transfer, full DPP | Yes |

-SKU-level tracking is what every ERP system does by default.
-It tells you what the product is, not which one it is.
-Batch tracking narrows things down to a production run — useful for food safety and pharmaceuticals, but still blunt.
-A batch recall affecting 12,000 units is very different from knowing the exact 47 that left a particular shift with a faulty component.
+SKU-level tracking tells you what the product is, not which one.
+Batch tracking narrows things to a production run — useful for food safety, but still blunt.
+Knowing 12,000 units from a given batch are at risk is very different from knowing the exact 47 that left a specific shift with a faulty component.
+Unit-level serialisation assigns every product a unique identifier — like a fingerprint — that travels from factory floor to end customer and beyond.
+That is the level this guide focuses on, because it is the one that unlocks every downstream capability.

 When Each Level Is Appropriate